New Zealand Trails Guest FAQ Page

 Can I do laundry on my trip?

-Most of the places that we stay have laundry facilities available (for a small fee which is general around NZD $4), so it is possible to wash your clothes every few days.
+Most of the places that we stay have laundry facilities available (for a small fee which is generally around NZD $4), so it is possible to wash your clothes every few days.

 Reception at your accommodation will often convert notes for you but it is always easiest to bring coins with you.